myConsciousness/myConsciousness/README.md

 > Hi there!
 This occurs when the `.arb` file cannot be decoded to JSON.
 In other words, the syntax as JSON may have been incorrect at the time this workflow was executed.

 From what I have seen so far, the double quotes were not closed correctly or in the wrong position.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T23:48:07.166Z
->
-> All you need to contribute to the translation of deck.blue is a GitHub account :)

-If you are not familiar with editing source code, please read the following guide; you can also edit files on GitHub!

-github.com/deckblue/l10...

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T23:44:17.598Z
->
-> Several languages have already been added to deck.blue, this is great and thx! 🙏

-In addition to adding new languages, you can contribute to translate untranslated items.
-Untranslated items are automatically updated in the following file, let's check it!

-github.com/deckblue/l10...

----
 <!-- MY-BSKY_TIMELINE:END -->